The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is function?</summary>

-- It is a collction of statement that performs a specific task
+- It is a collection of statement that performs a specific task
 - It executes when it is called by its name
 - A large program is divided into a number of small building block for simplicity and this building block is called function
 - We can cal a function again and again